Matt-DESTROYER/TypeSafe/README.md

 This project is a work-in-progress, it is not yet even _near_ close to completion.

 ### Current capabilities
  - Variable declarations: The compiler can currently add proper type checking for single variable _declarations_ (will not work when multiple variables are declared using commas, also will not work for more complex assignments such as multiline functions, chained expressions, etc).
 This solely means checking that a variable is the correct type _after_ it is declared.
-In future this will aim to check type on every assignment operation (although this will dramatically increase bloat...).
+In future this will likely aim to check type on every assignment operation (although this will dramatically increase bloat...).
  - Basic functions: The compiler can currently add proper type checking for a basic function declaration, including parameters and a return type.
-This does not include lambda (squid) functions.
+This does not include lambda (or squid) functions.

+### Work-in-progress
+ - Arrays: The compiler should be able to perform type checking for arrays, allowing statically typed arrays.

 ### Future capabilities
  - For loops: The compiler should be able to perform type checking for variables declared inside of any `for` loop.
- - Arrays: The compiler should be able to perform type checking for arrays, allowing statically typed arrays.

 ## Pros and Cons
-### Why use TypeSafe?
+### Why should you use TypeSafe?
-This project is for fun, in reality there is likely little to no real reason to ever use TypeSafe for your own projects, if you find one, let me know!
+This project is for fun, in reality there is likely little to no real reason to ever use TypeSafe for your own projects, if you think of one, let me know!
  - Runtime type checking: TypeSafe will enable you to get proper runtime errors for invalid types.
-In theory though, if you use TypeScript or something similar, these issues should never arise.
+In theory though, if you use TypeScript or something similar, these issues should never arise in the first place, avoiding the bloat that TypeSafe would introduce.

-### Why not use TypeSafe?
+### Why shouldn't you use TypeSafe?
- - File sizes: TypeSafe will only increase your file sizes, and the code you write, the more significantly your file size will increase.
+ - File sizes: TypeSafe **will** increase your file sizes; the more code you write, the more significantly your file size will increase.